suhailphotos/bindu/pixi/README.md

 ## Removing a host cleanly

-On the departing host (or from any machine managing the repo):
+On the departing host (or managing from another machine):

 ```bash
 # 1) Unlink its package locally (on the host itself)